 The next generation of Black investors are here.
 And we are writing checks.
 We’re investing in opportunities overlooked by the limited vision of others and on track to deliver alpha for our investors.
 I call on the greater VC industry to figure out concrete ways to invest capital into these emerging entrepreneurs and funds.

 Kathyrn Finney is the CEO of Genius Guild, a business creation platform and the general partner of the Greenhouse Fund.
-She is the author of Build the Damn Thing: How to Start a Successful Business if You’re Not a Rich White Guy, which is set to release summer 2022.
+She is the author of Build the Damn Thing: How to Start a Successful Business if You’re Not a Rich White Guy.